001 002 003 ︎

 What effect does living in New York have on your work?

 You’re exposed to so much all the time.
 You just see everything.
 Everything comes through here.
-It’s the crossroads for fashion, style, design, and music.
+It’s like the crossroads for fashion, style, design, music.
 It’s a cab away, or a few blocks away if you want to go look at something or see someone.
 I spend a lot of time looking at art, photographs, galleries, and museums.
 You have to take advantage of that stuff while you’re here.
 If you live in the middle of nowhere you can get it online, but being in New York you get it in person.

 Who are some of your big influences now, and of all time?

 That’s a good question.
 I look at a lot of photography.
 I typically like to look at portraiture.
 I think those make the best photographs.
-What was the last thing I saw…there is a Chinese photographer, Ren Hang, who is really good.
+What was the last thing I saw…There is a Chinese photographer, Ren Hang, who is really good.
 He does a lot of nudes and portraits with multiple people in strange positions.
 I listen to a lot of hip-hop and electronic music.
 I see what’s popular, and then sort of navigate through what you hear coming out of cars, or what you hear coming out of an apartment window.
 Whether it’s the latest Kanye album, or Future.
 I’ve been listening to a lot of that (Future) lately.

 A lot of your past designs, the canal street bottle for instance, are references directly or indirectly to specific things in music and pop-culture.